malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 The outcomes of all of the above entail the content of subjective experience.
 Most importantly, this includes the specific property of the content that claims "I am experiencing this".
 So this also explains the existence of subjective experience - that it is processing of a state that claims "I am experiencing this".
 And why should we such a state and associated processing occur?
 Because it is necessary for meta-management.

+## Rounding it out
+_todo_

+Finally, we become convinced of the existence and specific nature of SES by anything subsequent that offers proof that it existed at the time. eg:
+* by way of its effect on subsequent processing
+* memory and subsequent recall
+* physical behaviour that reports its existence

 # V.4 The Properties of Subjective Experience
 To show more clearly how the above creates subjective experience, let us examine some specific properties of subjective experience.
 We shall focus on heterophenomena - [define, cite].